10 Things I’ve Learned About RVs In My First Month at Pete’s RV Center

 10 Things I’ve Learned About RVs

 Prior to joining the marketing team at Pete’s RV Center, I could name maybe one RV manufacturer and thought the word ‘motorhome’ was interchangeable with ‘camper’.
 After just a few weeks, however, I can name at least five or six manufacturers off the top of my head and I know the main difference between a travel trailer and a fifth wheel.
-But, the learning doesn’t stop there, so here’s what Pete’s has made me contemplate about RVs and the RVing lifestyles so far.
+But, the learning doesn’t stop there, so here’s what Pete’s has made me contemplate about RVs and the RVing lifestyle so far.

 1. RVs come in all different shapes and sizes